 The Letter of Intent is available in the spring and the fall of each year.

-- The fall 2017 cycle Letter of Intent will become available on August 1, 2017 and close on September 30, 2017.
+- The fall cycle Letter of Intent will become available August 1.

-The Application is available in the spring and the fall of each year.
+The application is available in the spring and the fall of each year.

-- The spring 2017 cycle Application will close at NOON on May 1, 2017.
+- The spring cycle application will close May 1.

-- The fall 2017 cycle Application will close at NOON on November 1, 2017.
+- The fall cycle application will close November 1.

 No, paper copies are not available.
 All applications must be submitted through the online application process.